324: Master Ninja II

-Easy Rider is a 1969 film about two counterculture bikers (Peter Fonda and Jack Nicholson) in search of America.
+Easy Rider is a 1969 film about two counterculture bikers (Peter Fonda and Dennis Hopper) in search of America.
 At the end of the movie (spoiler alert), the main characters are shot to death by a couple of country boys in a pickup truck.

 McCloud, you’ve wrecked three vans.
 Good job.

 An imitation of Sgt.
 Grover (played by Ken Lynch) on the TV series McCloud.

 I’m the guy with the snake on my face.

 Harry, the Guy with the Snake on His Face (played by John Candy) ran the adult book and video stores in Melonville on the Canadian sketch comedy show SCTV.

 What’s this?
 The end of Master Ninja?
 Tune in tomorrow, same ninja time, same ninja station.